emechtel/thermal_model/README.md

 confined fusion reactor by the Thermal Subteam of FUSE.
 This is an academic software to be used only as distributed by FUSE.

-Primary Developer(s): Erik Mechtel
+Primary Developer: Erik Mechtel
-Frontend Developer(s): Yuca Chen
+QA Team: Yuca Chen
 Copyright 2022 by Yuca Chen, Erik Mechtel

 Instructions: